SimaxSaab/SimaxSaab/README.md

 - 👋 Hi, I’m @SimaxSaab
-- 👀 I’m interested in JS, SEO, SMM
+- 👀 I’m interested in JS, Angular, React, SEO, SMM
-- 🌱 I’m currently learning You Dont Know JavaScript
+- 🌱 I’m currently learning As For JS
-- 💞️ I’m looking to collaborate on EPAM, SoftServe
-- 📫 How to reach me https://simax.netlify.app

 <!---
 SimaxSaab/SimaxSaab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.